newrelic/newrelic-salesforce-exporter/cmd/nr-salesforce-stream/README.md

     # Auth section, described later
   cache:
     # Cache section, described later
+  appetite: 10
   topics:
     # Topics section, described later
 ```

 The `integrationName` must contain a descriptive name for the integration,
 something like `com.newrelic.labs.sfdc.eventstream` is recommended.

+The `appetite` must contain an integer with the maximum number of events to read
+per call.
+If unspecified, the default value is `10`.

 Any value within the `eventStream` section can be specified with an environment
 variable.
 To do that, just set `$ENV_VAR_NAME` as the value.
 Example: